solidpixel/solidpixel.github.io/_posts/2024-08-05-astcenc_meets_sve.md

 Most of the Arm-designed CPUs implement a 128-bit SVE or SVE2 data path, but the Arm Neoverse V1 CPU provides a 256-bit SVE implementation.
-The wider vector implementation was something I just had to try and optimize for ...
+The wider vector implementation was something I just had to try and optimize `astcenc` compression for ...

 What is SVE?
 ============